Posted June 23, 2021

 Over the past year, to increase holistic admissions, we have made recommendations for changes to our admissions criteria, which are currently being reviewed, and participated in outreach activities to promote occupational therapy as a career for students from marginalized communities (four high schools in Nassau and Suffolk counties; the NYU Career lab).
 Student-driven initiatives included the creation of a COTAD (Coalition of Occupational Therapist Advocates for Diversity) chapter at NYU, and recommendations for changes to the departmental website and social media to increase access to student resources, student voices, and lived experiences.
-We received a grant from the NYU Office of Global Inclusion to implement a pilot mentoring program starting in Fall 2021.
-The program will facilitate leadership skills and professional collaboration for students or recent graduates from marginalized groups to maximize success and retention in the field.
 To increase inclusion in our curriculum, we have developed a reflection tool for faculty use when developing and updating course content.

 As we look toward the next academic year, our aim is to continually center historically underrepresented voices and perspectives in our syllabi, class materials, and learning opportunities outside of class.
 We are actively seeking to increase the leadership and representation of marginalized students and faculty.